7 Tables

 You can sort a table on multiple levels, based on the values in different columns.
 One of the columns will be the first level where you sort on.
 After that, you can add new levels of sorting.
 Another column provides the second level of sorting, etc.

-1. Choose Sort by Division.
+1. Choose to sort by Division.

 Figure 7.16: Dialog box sort with two levels.